KrishnaMadhuchhanda/6T_-SRAM/README.md

   By solving the Id equation of the respective transistor M1 and M3 we can get the equation(1) as:
 ![Equation will be:](https://github.com/KrishnaMadhuchhanda/6T_-SRAM/blob/main/Diagrams/Eq-1.jpeg)

-   After putting the values of all typical mos parameters( V1 as Vtn=0.49) we can get the design constraint and M1 will be stronger than M3.
+   After putting the values of all typical mos parameters( V1 as Vtn=0.49) we can get the design constraint
    ![equation-03](https://github.com/KrishnaMadhuchhanda/6T_-SRAM/blob/main/Diagrams/Eq-4.jpeg)